Payment Solutions For e-Residents, Solopreneurs & Small Businesses

 Challenges For e-Residents And Estonian Companies

 If you are an e-Resident owning a company in Estonia, the situation is actually worse.
 For starters, many payment solutions don’t support companies established in the Baltic countries.
-Concretely, Stripe, one of the best -in my opinion- payment solutions out there, still don’t show the least indication of interest in supporting e-Resident companies.
+Up until recently, not even Stripe (one of the best, if not the best payment solutions out there) did.

 Secondly, in my experience, the ones who support Baltic companies tend to be pickier when accepting them.
 Expect being requested a lot more information, and having to prove some revenue or potential customers.

 Fortunately, there are at least some solutions out there that will not give you much trouble when setting up an account.
 Let’s talk about them.

 Payment Solutions For e-Residents & Solopreneurs

 So, what payment solutions for e-Residents and solopreneurs are available to your business?
 They all look perfect on paper.
 However, when you start working with them, you discover the small print, hidden fees, and other awkward surprises.
 So let me describe the ones I know or have used myself:

 It’s safe to assume that if you use Paypal, you are probably not happy about it.
 It’s one of these old companies that were a breakthrough back in their time, but haven’t managed to adapt since then (Amazon being another prime example).
 With everything that’s happening lately in the Fintech world and the myriad of alternatives out there, Paypal has simply become obsolete.

 Another important problem is their fees.
 While they are not extremely high for large payments, they can be quite steep for small transfers.
 If you charge a small amount of money to a lot of customers -i.e: you offer online courses for 3 or 4 euros- the commission fee can be painfully high.